Norwegian Army: Finnmark Brigade

+2024 Long-term Defence Plan

+According to the 2024 Norwegian Long-term Defence Plan for the period 2025–2036, the army is set to grow from one to three brigades.
+Brigade North is to be developed into a heavy infantry brigade with four mechanised manoeuvre battalions and associated support units.
+Finnmark land defence will be strengthened with combat air defence, an artillery battalion, one light infantry battalion, engineer company, ISTAR squadron, strengthened leadership, and developed into the Finnmark Brigade.
+Brigade South will be established as a reservist-based light infantry brigade to secure allied reception areas and act as a mobile reaction force.
+Long-range precision fires will be added to the Army and the Air Force will be supplied with new helicopters to support the Army and special forces.

 Uniforms

 Norwegian army field uniforms are mainly two different uniforms: M17, a lightweight field uniform for general use, both in garrison and in field.
 And M02: A field uniform with breathable membrane, which provides protection against moisture and wind.
 Service uniform M10 is used as ceremonial dress and service dress; blue full dress uniform as ceremonial dress and mess dress.
 Blue full dress uniforms are used by professional soldiers.

 The goal of the Nordic Combat Uniform Project is to procure a common, flexible combat uniform system for the countries Finland, Sweden, Norway and Denmark.
 Although the uniform will be the same in the four Nordic countries, the uniforms will look different because the countries will use their own camouflage patterns.